Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

           </details>

-        - **Sequential Transitions:** In some cases, it is important to represent sequential transitions, where the system must follow a specific order of states.
-Sequential transitions are needed when the system's behavior depends on a strict sequence of events.
+        - **Sequential Transitions:** These are used when the system behavior strictly depends on a defined order of events.
+They are useful for processes that must follow a specific workflow or sequence

           <details>
-             <summary>Snippet:</summary>
+             <summary>Sequential State Transitions Example:</summary>

           ```text
           [Idle] --(Set Heating)--> [Heating]